Flea and I were invited to Manchester this weekend to try out the city’s cultural attractions for a weekend in Manchester with kids.

 Round off the weekend with a physical interpretation of the ‘Dash’ character after an open-air screening of The Incredibles.
 How Mummy laughed when she realised I wasn’t going to stop.

-ps: things to do in Manchester when you're 34
+ps: things to do in Manchester with kids, when you’re 34

 Find two grown men practising dance moves in the “choreography” area of the museum, with not a child in sight.
 Snigger like an eight-year-old.